Building a $50 Commander Deck: The Ultimate Blueprint

 The mana base is the foundation of your deck.
 In a standard $500 deck, players use "Shocklands" and "Fetchlands" to perfectly fix their colors so they never miss a spell.
 On a $50 budget, those lands are entirely out of reach.
 You must construct a mana base that minimizes "tapped" lands while ensuring color consistency.

-Many budget builders jam their decks full of cheap dual lands that "enter the battlefield tapped" (like Guildgates).
-This is a fatal error.
-Every land that enters tapped puts you half a turn behind the rest of the table.
-Limit yourself to a maximum of 4 or 5 tapped lands.
-If you are playing a two-color deck, you are mathematically better off running 30 basic lands (15 of each type) than 10 slow dual lands.
+- The danger of tapped lands.
+Many budget builders jam in cheap dual lands that enter tapped (like Guildgates).
+This is a fatal error — every tapped land puts you half a turn behind the table.
+Cap yourself at 4 or 5 tapped lands.
+In a two-color deck you're mathematically better off running 30 basics (15 of each) than 10 slow duals.

-Instead of relying on slow lands, rely on cheap 2-cost mana rocks (like Arcane Signet, Fellwar Stone, and the Talisman cycle).
-These artifacts cost around $1 each, enter the battlefield untapped, and perfectly fix your colors while simultaneously ramping you ahead of the curve.
-Your artifact ramp must be flawless to compensate for the basic lands.
+- Budget color fixing.
+Instead of slow lands, lean on cheap 2-cost mana rocks (Arcane Signet, Fellwar Stone, the Talisman cycle).
+They cost about $1 each, enter untapped, and fix your colors while ramping you ahead of the curve.
+Your artifact ramp must be flawless to compensate for the basics.

 Step 3: The Golden Ratios (Ramp, Draw, Removal)